pxul1236/pxul1236/README.md

 # Hello, I'm Paul 👋

 I'm an aspiring computer science student and machine learning enthusiast currently studying at Griffith University.
-My journey in technology began with a passion for programming, which led me to explore various fields such as AI/ML, data science, and web development.
+My journey in technology began with a passion for programming, which led me to explore various fields such as ML, data science, and web development.

 ## 🔭 Currently Working On